rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 Now we install TensorFlow's API.
 I created a repo for this here [https://github.com/rscircus/coral.ai](https://github.com/rscircus/coral.ai) and we'll be having a look at the [TensorFlow Lite Python quickstart](https://www.tensorflow.org/lite/guide/python) as a guide but set things up in a slightly less messy manner using [poetry](https://python-poetry.org/).

-First we create it it using poetry:
+First we create it using poetry:

 ```
 poetry new coral.ai